ska-sa/katgpucbf/doc/fgpu/design.rst

 We also found that single-threaded memcpy bandwidth on the Skylake Xeon improved from about 4 GB/s to about 7 GB/s when removing the second CPU from the system.
-With better memcpy performance it may be possible to use fewer cores (and conversely, fewer cores on a die tends may reduce the latency to memory and hence the memcpy performance).
+With better memcpy performance it may be possible to use fewer cores (and conversely, fewer cores on a die may reduce the latency to memory and hence the memcpy performance).

 Reordering